 - The gold medal Constable won for his celebrated painting The Hay Wain, when it was exhibited at the Paris Salon of 1824 (having been shown at the Royal Academy in 1821).

 Constable in Brighton will be curated by Harrap in consultation with renowned Constable expert Anne Lyles (formerly of Tate) and with support from researcher Shan Lancaster.
-Harrap’s interest in Constable burgeoned when he discovered he was living in the property where Constable lodged.
+Harrap’s interest in Constable burgeoned when he discovered he was living in the house where Constable lodged.

 He said: “I’ve long been interested in Constable, but discovering that he was based in the house where I now live has led me to specialise in researching his life and work.
 He wasn’t a huge fan of busy Brighton, referring to it as ‘Piccadilly by the sea’, but he enjoyed local walks and his time here was very productive.
-His images of the coast, the South Downs and the area’s working life pioneered the practice of painting from life in the open air, later adopted by the Impressionists.”
+His images of the coast, the South Downs and the area’s working life pioneered the practice of painting from life in the open air, later adopted by French artists.”